 I’ve learned not to fight it, but to instead use it as a preparation tool and a reminder to always be alert when travelling with our kids.

 Planning a trip to Thailand with Kids

-Travelling to a country such as Thailand with kids can be so daunting and scary for parents, they give up the thought before even investigating solutions to their fears.
+Travelling to a country such as Thailand with kids can be daunting for parents, so they give up the thought before even investigating solutions to their fears.

 I completely understand, and I have lived in Thailand and travelled multiple times with NEVER a problem (and I used to take many risks).